Vrajesh420/VrajeshBookStore/VrajeshBookStore/README.txt

 1750
 Added the parital view that was given in the slides and run the successfully with addition and updation functionality run correctly

+1917
+added a space in category.js foe delete button. modified and tested.